Cracks in Concrete Slab Cause Property Damage

-Some people may not be aware of the urgency to repair slab leaks, which happen under the foundation of a home.
+You may not be aware of the urgency to repair slab leaks, which happen under the foundation of a home.
 These may come from the little cracks in the water pipe beneath the slab of concrete, and these can lead to serious damage to your property.
-So as early as possible, it is crucial to hire local professional plumbers with expertise in slab leak detection.
+So as early as possible, it is crucial to hire local professional plumbers in Carrollton, TX with expertise in slab leak detection.

-All homes in North Texas are prone to slab leaks due to a combination of climate change and the nature of our soil – it causes the ground to shift more.
+All homes in North Texas, not just homes in Carrollton – are prone to slab leaks due to a combination of climate change and the nature of our soil – it causes the ground to shift more.

 Older homes (pre 1980’s) have cast iron plumbing.
 Cast iron fares poorly in Texas’s soil texure which is a naturally alkaline clay.
 Over time the soil turns acidic, essentially eating the cast iron away.

 It’s important to know the signs of a possible slab leak inside your home.
 Understanding your plumbing problem may help your plumber determine whether you have an emergency plumbing situation or need a general plumbing solution.
-Either way, it’s best to let a licensed plumber handle the job.
+Either way, it’s best to let a licensed plumber in Carollton, TX to handle the job.